Whimsy Stick

 Corgis: Herding Drive in a Long-Backed Body

-Corgis have genuine herding drive trapped in a body that’s structurally vulnerable to spinal injury.
+Corgis have genuine herding drive trapped in a body that is structurally vulnerable to spinal injury.
 Pembroke and Cardigan Welsh Corgis were bred to herd cattle by nipping at heels, ducking under kicks, and running all day.
 The behavioral fallout when that drive has no outlet is real: nipping, barking, circling, obsessive movement tracking, and a general inability to settle.

 The Corgi Spinal Problem